 Netflix is quick to point out that average performance falls below the peak performance due to a variety of factors including Netflix encodes, network conditions, and the types of devices members use to stream content.
 When comparing ISPs, these factors cancel each other out for a more accurate picture of streaming speeds.

-- Best cheap home internet deals for July 2021: AT&T, Spectrum, Optimum and more
+- Best home internet deals for June 2022: AT&T, Spectrum, Optimum and more

 - Best routers for Xfinity home Internet service